transeptorlabs/smarthub-snap/README.md

 The snap requires a connection to ERC4337 Bundler.
 We will use Transeptor Bundler running alongside a geth client to set up the local ERC-4337 environment.
 Follow the steps below to set up the local environment:

 1. Create a `.env` file and copy values in `.env.sample` to a the `.env` file.
+2. `git submodule update --init`
-2. Run `make bundler` to start the bundler.
+3. Run `make bundler` to start the bundler.

 The Bundler will start running on [http://localhost:3000/rpc](http://localhost:3000/rpc).
 You will